 2) Is it mandatory to register a trademark?

 No, it is NOT mandatory.
-If there is no prior user of a similar or identical trademark in Malaysia, the first person to use the trademark will have the rights to the trademark.
+If there is no prior use of a similar or identical trademark in Malaysia, the first person to use the trademark will have the rights to the trademark.

 3) Why should you register your trademark?

-For any businesses the goodwill associated to a trademark is an extremely valuable asset.
+For any businesses, the goodwill associated with a trademark is an extremely valuable asset.
 Trademark registration technically protects the goodwill of the business from abuse and unauthorised use.

 The significant advantages conferred on registered trademark are:

-- if there is an infringement, a registered owner has the right of action, without having to prove use and goodwill.
+- if there is any infringement, a registered owner has the right of action, without having to prove used and goodwill.

 - the registered owner may initiate an action under the Trademarks Act 1976, to prevent or to recover damages for the infringement of a trademark if it is not registered;